-There are many choices of parameterization for the rotation matrix $\mathbf R$, such as Euler angles, quaternions, the axis-angle parameterization, the tangent space $\so3$, \etc. \name supports all of these parameterizations whether for specifying the position and orientation of the C-arm or performing gradient-based pose optimization.
-However, we emphasize that commercial C-arms define rotation matrices using Euler angles with the convention
+There are many choices of parameterization for the rotation matrix $\mathbf R$, such as Euler angles, quaternions, the axis-angle parameterization, the tangent space $\so3$, \etc. \name supports all of these parameterizations, whether for specifying the C-arm pose or performing gradient-based pose optimization.
+Commercial C-arms define rotation matrices using Euler angles with the convention

 where $\mathbf R_i$ is a $3 \times 3$ matrix denoting rotation about the $i$-axis for $i \in \{x, y, z\}$.
-Here, $\alpha$ refers to the left-right anterior oblique rotational axis (LAO/RAO) and $\beta$ refers to the cranial-caudal rotational axis (CRA/CAU), two common angles in diagnostic and interventional radiology.
-The geometric convention of commercial C-arms as implemented in \name is illustrated in \cref{fig:overview}C.
+Here, $\alpha$ refers to the left-right anterior oblique rotational axis (LAO/RAO) and $\beta$ refers to the cranial-caudal rotational axis (CRA/CAU).
+The geometric convention of C-arms as implemented in \name is illustrated in \cref{fig:overview}C.